alphagov/smokey/README.md

 ### Installation

-Smokey requires Java to be installed, because of its [use of the BrowserMob Proxy](#use-of-browsermob-proxy).
+Smokey requires Java to be installed, because of its [use of the BrowserUp Proxy](#use-of-browserup-proxy).
 Note that if you're using the Development VM then Java is already installed.

 If you're not using the VM, or want to run Smokey on your host Mac, run `brew cask install adoptopenjdk`.